 But you know what?
 When I stepped out of the hotel and made a few steps to the right, I saw this.
 That made everything all right!

 And then, I walked for about ten minutes and arrived right here.
 It had been a long flight, but I finally was at the right place, it seemed.

 Total damage: 50,000 Club Carlson points for two nights (with one free night for being a Club Carlson credit card holder).
 Not too shabby for a room that starts at 400 Euro.

 - Annual Fee: $75 fee

 - Card Type: Hotel

-Cardholders earn 85,000 points after $2,500 spent within 90 days, which is enough for 1-9 free nights, depending on the hotel category.
+Cardholders earn up to 85,000 points after $2,500 spent within 90 days, which is enough for 1-9 free nights, depending on the hotel category.
 The annual 40,000 point renewal bonus can be redeemed for up to 1-4 free nights, which more than offsets the $75 annual fee.
 Cardholders also receive instant Gold status, awarding them 50% bonus points on paid bookings.